-A further intended change to the Company's activities as a result of the sale and loss of rating is to underwrite insurance and place new transactions on other rated balance sheets within the AmTrust Group.
+The Company is proceeding with Part VII transfer of its business to its parent company AmTrust Europe Limited, expected to be completed before the end of 2018, with an intention to then liquidate the Company in due course.
+This will lead to greater efficiencies for the AmTrust group and conclude a full integration of this business into their existing structure.
+Consequently, the Company now underwrites new transactions on other rated balance sheets within the AmTrust Group.
 The Credit Default business produced and underwritten by the Company will continue to be serviced by the same operational team due to it being a niche insurance product requiring bespoke knowledge.

-The Company's focus is on the prudential growth of the business under the right conditions as the Company works to take advantage of positive market conditions and future regulatory improvements, management of the in-force book of business and strong risk and capital management.
+The Company's focus is on the growth of the business under the right conditions as the Company works to take advantage of positive market conditions and future regulatory improvements, management of the in-force book of business and strong risk and capital management.